DrKGD/deatharte.api.nvim/README.md

 - **count** Determines number of occurences of the given pattern in the string.

 #### deatharte.util.path
-Path related functionalities, probably tons of other APIs serves similiar purposes (and better).
+Path related functionalities, probably tons of other APIs serves similiar purposes (and way better than I do).

 - **fileExists** Determines whether or not the file exists.
 - **dirExists** Determines whether or not the directory exists.